 The effects of exercise on mental health are finally getting some much-needed attention in the scientific community.

-For a long time, a growing body of research has connected regular exercise and keeping active in general, with reduced risk of all-cause mortality, cardiovascular disease, diabetes, stroke and cancer.
+For a long time, a growing body of research has connected regular exercise and keeping active in general, with a host of health benefits.
+Among the most significant associations are reduced risk of all-cause mortality, cardiovascular disease, diabetes, stroke and cancer.

-According to a new cross-sectional study, it is becoming clear there are considerable benefits to mental wellbeing across a broad variety of exercise types.
+According to a new cross-sectional study, it is becoming clear there are considerable benefits to mental wellbeing.
+Not only that, but these benefits can be derived across a broad variety of exercise types.

-Lancet Psychiatry recently took on the challenge, exploring the association between exercise and mental health burden in a large sample factoring in exercise type, frequency, duration, and intensity.
+Lancet Psychiatry recently took on the challenge, exploring the association between exercise and mental health burden.
+A large sample was used factoring in exercise type, frequency, duration, and intensity.

 They found that individuals who exercised in the past month self-reported fewer days (43.2%) of poor mental health than those that did not exercise but were otherwise matched for several physical and sociodemographic variables.

-As a function of duration, exercising less than 30 minutes each session was linked to higher mental health burden while durations longer than 60 minutes generally fared no better than 45-minute durations.
+As a function of duration, exercising less than 30 minutes each session was linked to higher mental health burden.
+Durations longer than 60 minutes generally fared no better than 45-minute sessions.